 Take a close look at your books.
 How much do you need to cover payroll and other essential expenses during those waiting periods?
 Knowing this number is the first step to figuring out how much funding you actually need.
 Understanding your cash flow helps you ask for the right amount—enough to bridge the gap without taking on more than you need.

-Compare Costs and Repayment
+Step 2: Compare Costs and Repayment Terms

 Once you know how much you need, it’s time to look at your options.
 Not all funding is the same, and the costs and repayment terms can vary widely.
 Some funding types have fixed daily or weekly payments, while others, like a merchant cash advance, offer more flexibility by tying payments to your daily revenue.
 This can be a huge advantage when your income fluctuates.